-This will generate file config.tar.qz with configuration for the Uyuni Proxy containers.
+This will generate file config.tar.gz with configuration for the Uyuni Proxy containers.

-For more information about Spacecmd container proxy generation, see Reference > Spacecmd.
+For more information about spacecmd container proxy generation, see Reference > Spacecmd.

-Irrespective of what method is used to generate Uyuni Proxy container configuration, new system entry will appear in system list.
+If a Proxy FQDN is used to generate Uyuni Proxy container configuration that is not a registered minion, a new system entry will appear in system list.
 This new entry will be shown under previously entered Proxy FQDN value and will be of Foreign system type.